 For years, it was custom practice to use the word “break” or your callsign to break into a conversation during a net.
 While “break” is a great way to catch the net control’s attention, it doesn’t convey any information.
 Hearing “break”, how does net control know of the urgency of the situation, or if the other station just wants to share side information. [pq]Break Tags eliminate the ‘breaker’ confusion that happens on a net [/pq].
 Break tags consist of seven simple words or your callsign to indicate the content of your message to net control.
 In a net situation, using the tag gives net control operator the ability to asses the urgency of the other party’s communication- deciding to let them break in, or standby until the current situation has been resolved.

 I can safely say that I’m not the inventor of the break tags.
 I was first introduced to them back in 2006.
 One of the earliest mentions I could find of the break tag was by Rick Palm, K1CE, when he referenced the use of break tags in his ARES newsletter in November 2005.
-That article cited Rod Lane, N1FNE as one of the creators of the tags, but upon further research, it seems to be a collaborative effort by several hams in the ARRL Connecticut Section.

 I’ve participated in many net activities that have greatly benefited from using break tags, and have brought the practice into our own ARES/RACES activities.
 The tags are simple, just seven one word phrases that can be used to get the attention of the net control concisely and efficiently.